Antipurity/webenv/docs/FUTURE.md

 - Batch size > 1:
     - Extract all observation+action stuff from `webenv` to a dictionary on `webenv`.
-        - Clean up cruft: observers (data from extension) should be an interface, which fills others' spots on read.
+        - Clean up cruft: observers (data from extension) should be an interface, which fills others' spots on read (having cached observer indices, invalidated when env._all changes).
 Should deduplicate interface objects, so that there is only one whenever we include an image/audio interface.
         - Relaunch individually when a connection is lost.
         - Make every spot's read+step+write cycle independent from all others (with the timing initialized from others if possible): this is the easiest-to-implement option.
 (As long as we don't get torn writes to `webenv.io` or `webenv.remote`, we're good.
 Parallel processing on the agent side (rather than serial) should discourage resource starvation.)
         - Make `webenv.io` actually send streams per-spot.